manassaloi/manassaloi.github.io/_posts/2021-09-14-twitter-games.markdown

 - Career growth.
 I spent yesterday complaining about titles and calling most leaders winner of the startup lottery.
 By night I had a CEO reach out to me with a job offer.
 Though I still maintain Twitter is comes far down the priorities one should have if they want to have a successful tech career, but it does help at some level.
 - I can complain about companies if I am unhappy and sadly it is the only platform where customer service folks listen to escalations.
 Also, don't have Facebook.
 So where else will I complain if my Amazon order is very late?
 - I have made a few really good friends from Twitter.
 No matter how much I shit on networking, I would have fewer people in my life without Twitter.

-I wish I could just delete my fucking account and move on with my life.
-I even tried doing that.
-It takes 30 days to delete permanently.
-20 days into the deactivation process, a friend made some solid arguments on why having a Twitter account still has upside.
-Maybe deep down I wanted to remain.
-So I reactivated.
-6 months later, I am still arguing with people there.